Ultimate Boulder Real Estate Investing Guide for 2026

 Boulder Real Estate Investing Market Overview

-Over the past ten-year period, the population growth rate in Boulder has a yearly average of .
-By comparison, the yearly rate for the entire state averaged and the United States average was .
+For the decade, the yearly growth of the population in Boulder has averaged .
+In contrast, the annual rate for the total state was and the U.S. average was .

-The appreciation rate for homes in Boulder during the last ten-year period was annually.
-During the same time, the yearly average appreciation rate for home prices in the state was .
-Across the US, the average yearly home value appreciation rate was .
+The appreciation rate for houses in Boulder through the last ten-year period was annually.
+During that time, the annual average appreciation rate for home prices in the state was .
+Across the US, the average annual home value increase rate was .

 Boulder Real Estate Investing Highlights